josekron/go-crawler-api/README.md

 # Go Crawler API

-API to web scraping job portals
+API to web scraping job portals and store the data in PostgreSQL

 Right now only supports greenhouse.io